Zelenskyy: Battle for Kherson was D-Day-like watershed | Law-Order

 - Ukraine

-The retaking of Kherson was one of Ukraine's biggest successes in the nearly 9-month-old Russian invasion, dealing another stinging blow to the Kremlin.
+The retaking of Kherson was one of Ukraine's biggest successes in the nearly 9-month-old Russian invasion and dealt another stinging blow to the Kremlin.
+But large parts of eastern and southern Ukraine remain under Russian control and fighting continues.

+Ukrainian authorities on Tuesday reported another civilian death, from Russian shelling, in eastern Ukraine — adding to the invasion's heavy toll of many tens of thousands killed and wounded.

+The liberation of Kherson — the only provincial capital that Moscow had seized — has sparked days of celebration in Ukraine and allowed families to be reunited for the first time in months.
+But as winter approaches, the city's remaining 80,000 residents are without heat, water or electricity, and short on food and medicine.

-President Joe Biden called it a "significant victory" for Ukraine.
-Speaking on the sidelines of the G20 meeting, Biden added: ''We're going to continue to provide the capability for the Ukrainian people to defend themselves."
+Still, US President Joe Biden called it a "significant victory" for Ukraine.
+Speaking on the sidelines of the G-20 summit, Biden added: ''We're going to continue to provide the capability for the Ukrainian people to defend themselves."
 In his address to the G-20, Zelenskyy called for the creation of a special tribunal to try Russian military and political figures for the crime of aggression against Ukraine, and the creation of an international mechanism to compensate Kyiv for wartime deaths and destruction.

 "Everywhere, when we liberate our land, we see one thing — Russia leaves behind torture chambers and mass burials. … How many mass graves are there in the territory that still remains under the control of Russia?''
 Zelenskyy pointedly asked.

-Large parts of eastern and southern Ukraine are still under Russian control, and the city of Kherson itself remains within reach of Moscow's shells and missiles.

-The end of Russia's occupation of the city — the only provincial capital seized since the February invasion — has sparked days of celebration.
-But as winter approaches, its remaining 80,000 residents are without heat, water or electricity, and short on food and medicine.

-Ukrainian authorities say there are signs of atrocities emerging, just as in other liberated areas.
+Ukrainian authorities say there are signs of atrocities emerging in Kherson, just as in other liberated areas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)